-Current energy infrastructure planning, which foresees a very important role for fossil fuels in the decades to come, and the developments in the LULUCF sector reflect a worsening of national climate policy implementation and ambition.
+Current energy infrastructure planning, which foresees a very important role for fossil fuels over the decade, and the developments in the LULUCF sector reflect a worsening of national climate policy implementation and ambition.
 According to our most recent assessment, Brazil will need to implement additional policies to stop its emissions from rising over the next decade.

-President Bolsonaro and his team of Ministers have publicly expressed their opposition to many of Brazil’s existing climate policies and have passed legislation that weakens the institutional and legal framework to fight deforestation and other environmental offenses, as well as reforms that substantially weaken the participation of civil society, including pro-environment groups, in policy making and oversight of policy implementation (Associated Press, 2019; Observatório do Clima, 2019d, 2019e; The New York Times, 2019).
+President Bolsonaro and his team of Ministers have publicly expressed their opposition to many of Brazil’s existing climate policies and have passed legislation that weakens the institutional and legal framework to fight deforestation and other environmental offences, as well as reforms that substantially weaken the participation of civil society, including pro-environment groups, in policy making and oversight of policy implementation (Associated Press, 2019; Observatório do Clima, 2019d, 2019e; The New York Times, 2019).

 Brazil is expected to implement additional policies with its own resources but will also need some international support to implement policies in line with full decarbonisation.

 By 2030, we expect Brazil’s currently implemented policies will take total emissions (excluding LULUCF) to 1145-1171 MtCO2e by 2030 (respectively, 25-28% above 2005 levels and 88-92% above 1990 levels).
 Under this scenario, emissions in the energy and industry sectors will gradually increase after the post-COVID-19 economic recession, and emissions in agriculture are expected to continue to increase until at least 2030.